PipIWYG/sabl-core/README.md

-# Description
+# Simple Address Book Library - Core

-This repository contains a composer package library that can be included in a standard Laravel Installation by defining the package reference in the Laravel Application composer.json file.
-The package provides functionality that defines the API Routes available for use to query Address Book data through an API Client such as Postman.
-Limited data validation is in place in an attempt to keep it as simple as possible and to move through project requirements as quickly as possible.
+This repository contains a composer package library that can be included Laravel Installation.
+The package provides functionality that defines the database migrations and API routes available for use to manage and maintain Address Book data through an API Client such as Postman.
+Limited data validation is in place in an attempt to keep it as simple as possible for demonstration purposes.

 ## Assumptions

-It is assumed that the system where this package is used, is already configured to host a Laravel Web Application.
-This package and it's documentaion does not detail the steps required to configure a web server to serve the application through.
-It is further assumed that the system where this package is installed on, is correctly configured to make use of Composer and all required PHP modules.
-The package was created to make use of PHP 7.3 on a Linux/Ubuntu Server environment running Apache 2 and MySQL.
-All other Apache configuration, such as mod_rewrite and mod_headers must be installed and enabled as per the requirements to run a Laravel Based web application.
-Please see https://laravel.com/docs/9.x/installation for Laravel installation instructions.
+It is assumed that the system where this package is installed on is correctly configured to host a Laravel Web Application.
+This documentaion details the most basic installation requirements to install Laravel and the commands to run to load the package library from source control in a standard Laravel Application.

-Furthermore, to load the package source from repository, it is assumed that a valid github SSH key is generated on the system where the package is being installed.
-Failure to load the package from repository may be caused by an invalid GitHub SSH Key.
+Furthermore, to load the package source from repository, it is assumed that a valid GitHub SSH key is generated on the system where the package is being installed.
+Alternatively, without an Github SSH Key, the repository reference URL to use to install the package may need to change as indicacted.

-Finally, the commands and instructions in this file assumes that the package and application is configured on Ubuntu.
-Alternative commands must be used if another OS environment is used.

-## REF:
-composer create-project laravel/laravel example-app cd example-app php artisan serve
+The package was created to make use of PHP 7.3 on a Linux/Ubuntu Server environment making use of a local MySQL Server Database.

+For detailed instructions on how to install Laravel, please see https://laravel.com/docs/9.x/installation.

 ## Installation